ja-guzzle/docs/docs/How to guides/Ingest data/Column Restrictions - Exclude and Include Columns.md

-Column Restrictions - Exclude and Include Columns

 When we select any of the five databases as our Datastore, Guzzle provides us with the feature to Configure Column Restrictions for both Including and Excluding Columns.
 This article discusses the Column Restrictions feature in Guzzle.

-# Use of Column Restrictions in Guzzle
+## Use of Column Restrictions in Guzzle

 * In order to use Column Restrictions in Guzzle all we need to do is mention the Column Names and choose between the Exclude and Include Column options.